AUSTIN GARDENS BUDDHIST CENTER OF CHICAGO

 After taking six steps (or stages), the Buddha bathed in a nearby river, and sat under the Bodhi tree and meditated deeply.
 This was to be his seventh and last step.
 Gazing up into the heavens he saw a morning star brightly shining and identified with it, and according to his biographers came up with his birth shout of total independence.

-Above the heavens
+Below the heavens

-and below the heavens,
+and above the earth,

 alone, I am noble.